LACMIP/emu/styleguide.md

 Please refer to and update this style guide to help maintain consistency in our internal documentation.
 For more information about theme formatting options, see the Minimal Mistakes documentation on [utility classes](https://mmistakes.github.io/minimal-mistakes/docs/utility-classes/) and [helpers](https://mmistakes.github.io/minimal-mistakes/docs/helpers/).

-## Page-level options

-There are several things you may wish to control at the page level by overwriting site defaults.
-These include...
-- remove the right-hand table of contents by including `toc: false` to the yml header of the page

 ## Including media in documentation pages

 To include a basic image with a caption, do so e.g.: